OxyHQ/Musico/packages/frontend/README.md

 ## About

-This is the **frontend package** of the **Mention** monorepo. **Mention** is a universal social platform inspired by Twitter/X, designed for mobile and web.
-It features real-time feeds, user profiles, trends, notifications, and more.
-Built with Expo and React Native, it supports file-based routing, multi-language support, and a modern UI.
+This is the **frontend package** of the **Musico** monorepo. **Musico** is a modern music streaming platform inspired by Spotify, designed for mobile and web.
+It features music library management, playlists, artist pages, album browsing, search, audio playback, and more.
+Built with Expo and React Native, it supports file-based routing, multi-language support, and a beautiful Spotify-like UI.

 This package contains the complete React Native application that runs on Android, iOS, and Web platforms.

 ## Features
 - Universal app: Android, iOS, and Web
-- Real-time feed with posts, replies, quotes, and reposts
+- Music library with songs, albums, artists, and playlists
-- User profiles with followers/following
+- Playlist creation and management
-- Trends and analytics
+- Artist and album pages
-- Saved posts, lists, and media posts
+- Music search and discovery
-- Notifications (push and in-app)
+- Audio playback with player controls
-- Multi-language support (English, Spanish, Italian)
+- User library and saved music
 - Responsive design and theming
 - Modern UI with custom icons and animations